 There are two different types of course withdrawal:

 The course as well as a DISC withdrawal notation remains on a student's academic record but does not affect the student's GPA.
 However, the student is financially responsible for the payment of all tuition and other fees pertaining to the course.

 These course withdrawal deadline dates can be found at Term Dates and Deadlines.

 Late Course Withdrawals

-- Complete and sign the appropriate Student Request for Late Withdrawal form, as follows:
+Complete and sign the appropriate Student Request Form, as follows:

 - Independent Students: Independent Student Request Form

 Attach the following supporting documents to your request:

 - A clear and detailed written explanation of the unforeseen event(s) or circumstance(s) which prevented you from dropping the course(s) by the deadline.
 Indicate if you are asking for a refund (financial credit) of fees for this course(s).

 - A written statement from the instructor of the course(s) confirming when you stopped attending class and that you did not complete course work or exams after that date.